U.S. Senator Paul Simon

 He was elected to the Illinois House of Representatives in 1954 and the state Senate in 1962.
 He was elected lieutenant governor in 1968 but was defeated in his 1972 bid to become the Democratic nominee for governor.

-Simon was elected to the U.S. House of Representatives in 1974 and served Illinois' 22nd and 24th Congressional Districts for 10 years.
+Simon was elected to the U.S. House of Representatives in 1974 and served Illinois' 22nd and 24th Congressional Districts for ten years.
 He upset three-term Republican incumbent Charles Percy in 1984 to win election to the U.S. Senate.
-He unsuccessfully sought the 1988 Democratic nomination for president, but earned national praise for his idealism and optimism.
+He unsuccessfully sought the 1988 Democratic presidential nomination but earned national praise for his idealism and optimism.
 He was re-elected to the U.S. Senate in 1990 by defeating Congresswoman Lynn Martin by nearly a million votes — the largest plurality of any contested candidate for senator or governor of either party that year.

 In Congress, Simon worked on many issues: hunger, literacy, water resources, public education, language instruction, student loans, prison reform, access for those with disabilities, jobs, balanced budgets, and national service.

 During his years as a public official, Paul Simon was respected for his exceptional constituent service.
 As a senator, Simon held more than 600 town meetings throughout Illinois, more than any senator in the state's history.
 For 40 consecutive years — longer than any other federal officeholder — Simon released an annual detailed financial disclosure report for himself and his wife.